Tillamook Coast Life Blog

 Perhaps on an estuary in a kayak with a paddle, or across a clam bed with a rake and shovel or aboard a fishing boat with a rod, reel and a chance to catch gleaming salmon.
 One thing is certain, there’s no shortage of fun in the sun across Tillamook County.

-But local Brian Cameron, the owner and lead guide for Tillamook Eco Adventures, wants his guests to experience even more.
+But local Brian Cameron, former eco tour guide, always wanted his guests to experience even more.

-While Cameron shows off the gorgeous coastal scenery, varied adventure trips including waterfall hikes and paddle trips, it is the theme of the farming way of life that resonates most with his guests.
+While Cameron would show off the gorgeous coastal scenery, varied adventure trips including waterfall hikes and paddle trips, it is the theme of the farming way of life that resonated most with his guests.

 “Even though I didn’t grow up on a dairy farm, I grew up around dairy farmers,” said Cameron.
 “I started asking around and thankfully there were dairy farmers nice enough to let us come down for a visit.
 It is working into a pretty good relationship.”

-At Wilson View Dairy, Cameron’s guests – the Coulson family – are introduced to Derrick Josi, a fifth-generation dairy farmer, who is as proud of his heritage as he is of his Jersey cow herd – all five hundred of them!
+At Wilson View Dairy, Derrick Josi, a fifth-generation dairy farmer, is as proud of his heritage as he is of his Jersey cow herd – all five hundred of them!

 “This is what we call a free-stall barn,” explained Josi to his audience of kids and adults alike.
 “They can come and go as they please and each has their own stall to lie down in.”
 Josi said each Jersey cow will produce 8 gallons of milk product a day.